taiga-family/taiga-ui-mcp/README.md

 ### Maintained

-Maskito is a part of [Taiga UI](https://github.com/taiga-family/taiga-ui) libraries family which is backed and used by a large enterprise.
+Taiga UI MCP is a part of [Taiga UI](https://github.com/taiga-family/taiga-ui) libraries family which is backed and used by a large enterprise.
 This means you can rely on timely support and continuous development.

 ### Authors